JoannaLapa/product-feedback-app/README.md

 ## Acknowledgments

-I would like to thank Aleksandra Kręcisz for her feedbacks, lots of useful advices and huge commitment.
+I would like to thank Aleksandra Kręcisz - my mentor during Dare IT mentoring programm for her feedbacks, lots of useful advices concering Vue good practices, performance issues and huge commitment.